-WESSEL: Now, Robert Shiller, who's a Yale University economist, who won the Nobel Prize for explaining a little bit about what bubbles are, measures stock prices against the profits a company makes over 10-year averages.
-And he keeps his metric.
+WESSEL: Now, Robert Shiller, who's a Yale University economist who won the Nobel Prize for explaining a little bit about what bubbles are, measures stock prices against the profits a company makes over 10-year averages.
+And he keeps this metric.
 And by his measure, stocks are a lot higher than they have been historically.
 But they're roughly where they were in 2003.
-And it turned out, in 2003, that the stock market still had four more good years to go.
+And it turned out in 2003 that the stock market still had four more good years to go.

 WESSEL: Well, of course, it is great for the 20 percent of Americans who own 80 percent of the financial assets.

-A rising stock market is better for the economy than a falling one.
-But for those people who live paycheck-to-paycheck, it doesn't make a heck of a lot of difference to them, except to the extent that it lifts the spirits of business executives and prompts them to do more hiring.
-That would really makes a difference.
+Now, a rising stock market is better for the economy than a falling one.
+But for those people who live paycheck to paycheck, it doesn't make a heck of a lot of difference to them, except to the extent that it lifts the spirits of business executives, and prompts them to do more hiring.
+That would really make a difference.